-Table 3 shows us that the use of Cherry Tree View has remained consistent, with a slight rise in this last quarter which reflects in part the rise in the number of households for whom we have accepted a statutory duty.
-Cherry Tree View continues to provide an important service in offering accommodation outside of those cases where a statutory duty is owed demonstrating its central role as a 'Prevention Hub' in helping to prevent homelessness in the city.
+Table 3 shows a slight rise in the use of Cherry Tree View (CTV) in the last quarter which reflects in part the rise in the number of households for whom we have accepted a statutory duty.
+CTV continues to provide an important service in offering accommodation outside of those cases where a statutory duty is owed demonstrating its central role as a 'Prevention Hub' in helping to prevent homelessness in the city.